11 days / 10 nights – through NorthWest 11 days motorbike tour.

 Day 8: Bac Ha – Xin Man. ~50 km, ~3 h.

 Minor roads and tracks, we are lost in the mountain.
 Flower H’mong savagely imposes their bright colours in these wild vastness.
 This road allows us to have time to stop and admire the footpaths going through wild bushes.
 We can visit Can Cau market, located at the heart of a mountainous circus and very close to the Chinese border.
 In particular, this is the place the ethnic groups on each side of the border meet every Saturday morning.

 Day 9: Xin Man – Luc Yên. ~200 km, ~8 h.

 In general, today you ride long but on easy roads.
 In particular, the landscapes are very varied, always skirting the border to finish in triumph in the valley of the palm trees of Luc Yen, at the Dao and Tay.
 Stay in guest-house, simple as at home.
 If the invaluable stones interest you, the ruby rate/rhythm the life of the borough as of 5h of the morning at the market of the stones.

 Day 10: Luc Yen – Vu Linh. ~70 km, ~2 h.

-Ride to Vu Linh in about 2 hours around the lake on small road lined by palm trees and scenic mountain views.
-Vu Linh’s Dao village is where we spend the night in traditional house on stilts.
+Ride to Vu Linh in about 2 hours around the lake on a small road lined with palm trees and scenic mountain views.
+Vu Linh’s Dao village is where we spend the night in the traditional house on stilts.
 Superb work of wood.
 The houses are superb.
 In addition, the exceptional greeting does not leave anybody “indemne”.

 Day 11: Vu Linh – Hanoi. ~200 km, ~7 h.